JULY 30, 2019

 There are lot many ways to build your email list, you could put up signup sheet on your website, leverage your business cards, try telemarketing, host an event, organise your website opt-ins, create online community, engage through social media, build a blog or even buy an email list from trustworthy vendor.

-Though social media is different from email marketing, integrating it with email marketing has its benefits.
+Though social media is different from email marketing, integrating social media with email marketing has its benefits.
 There is more power when these tactics are merged and used together.
 In fact, many successful brands have a holistic approach as social media is helping marketers achieve their goals.

 Though this is not directly related to email marketing.
 This strategy can be a severe booster for the success of your brand and in turn your marketing campaign.
 While search engine rankings can’t directly impact emails and vice versa, they surely can enhance your email marketing initiatives.